-\begin{rk} Transfer of functional inequalities for perturbations is a kind of result which has been present in literature for a long time (see for example \cite{MR1305076}, on the preservation of log-Sobolev's inequality for perturbations.)
-Nevertheless, our method allows us to transfer not just inequalities in the form of Poincaré or log-Sobolev but isoperimetric and concentration inequalities. \end{rk}
+\begin{remark} Transfer of functional inequalities for perturbations is a kind of result which has been present in literature for a long time (see for example \cite{MR1305076}, on the preservation of log-Sobolev's inequality for perturbations).
+Nevertheless, our method allows us to transfer not just inequalities in the form of Poincar\'e or log-Sobolev but isoperimetric and concentration inequalities. \end{remark}